I look forward to a personal consultation with you.

 Today, a PIM system is indispensable for companies that want to manage product data centrally and use it across all channels.
 In times of digital transformation, correct and consistent product information is a clear competitive advantage.
-Find out here what a PIM is, how it can be integrated and what you should look out for when making your choice.
+Find out in our PIM guide what PIM is, how it can be integrated and what you should look out for when making your choice.

 What is a PIM system?

 A PIM system serves as a central platform for managing, enriching and distributing product data across all sales channels.
-It enables the central storage of information such as technical specifications, prices, images, marketing texts and translations and ensures that these are available quickly and in consistent quality.
+It enables the central storage of information such as technical specifications, prices, images, marketing texts and translations and ensures that they are available quickly and in consistent quality.
+At its core, a PIM system is about managing the entire life cycle of product information - from input and maintenance through to publication and distribution.

 There are a number of features and functions that all PIM systems have: